 It takes place in the middle of the winter, and it is super cold, but it’s also a unique attraction and something you won’t be able to see at any other time.

 This one should seem somewhat obvious.
 What are you actually planning to do once you travel to China?
-Are you planning on climbing mountains, or spending a relatively relaxed time exploring temples or on beaches?
+Are you planning on climbing mountains, as they have some of the best hiking in Asia, or spending a relatively relaxed time exploring temples or on beaches?

 Keep the Fall open for climbing mountains.
 The temperature isn’t too bad and the humidity stays relatively comfortable.
 If you’re thinking of checking out temples or maybe doing something a little bit more relaxing, Summer should be perfect.
 Save Winter for its unique attractions.

 Another thing to consider is, what is your budget?
 If you’re looking for the cheapest prices, make sure to avoid travel to China during the Chinese holidays.
 This especially includes the Spring Festival in either January or February (check to see when it falls during the year you’re traveling), and the National Day festival holiday.
 Prices rise by a lot during these times (along with the wait times for different attractions).

 Once you’ve considered the above factors, here are the 4 seasons and what the best things are for you to do during each.